bmc0/dsp/README.md

 	Compress or expand the dynamic range.
 This effect peak-sensing and input channels are linked.
 If the ratio is in (1,inf), the dynamic range will be compressed.
 If the ratio is in (0,1), the dynamic range will be expanded.
-	Attack refers to decreases in gain and decay refers to increases in gain.
+	Attack refers to decreases in gain and release refers to increases in gain.
 * `stats [ref_level]`
 	Display the DC offset, minimum, maximum, peak level (dBFS), RMS level (dBFS), crest factor (dB), peak count, number of samples, and length (s)